Innovative garage floor ideas can turn an ordinary garage into a sleek and efficient space.

 Frequently asked questions

-What is the best flooring for a garage?
+What is the best flooring for a damp garage floor?